EmaConor/uGit/README.md

 `ugit` is a minimal yet functional version control system inspired by Git, written in Python.
 It's designed to be a learning tool that unravels the core concepts behind Git, such as blobs, trees, commits, and branching.

-Reference: This project is based on the amazing tutorial by [Andrey Leshenko](https://www.leshenko.net/p/ugit/#).
+Reference: This project is based on the amazing tutorial by [Nikita](https://www.leshenko.net/p/ugit/#).

 ## ✨ Features